errbotio/errbot/docs/contributing.rst

 In order to make the process as easy for everyone involved, please follow these guidelines as you open a pull request.

-* Make your changes on a seperate branch_, preferably giving it a descriptive name.
+* Make your changes on a separate branch_, preferably giving it a descriptive name.
 * Split your work up into smaller commits if possible, while making sure each commit can still function on it's own.
 Do not commit work-in-progress code, commit it once it's working.